Tips for creating a transcript file

 Format your transcript file

-In order to get the best results, use these formatting tips:
+To get the best results, use these formatting tips:

 - Add >> to identify speakers or change of speaker.